June 19, 2025, 10:43 am | Read time: 3 minutes

 Another Setting Switch 2 Owners Should Change

-The Reddit post also includes another software trick that can contribute to the console’s lifespan.
-In the system settings under “System,” there’s an option to stop charging at 90 percent.
+The Reddit post also includes another software trick that can contribute to the console’s longevity.
+In the system settings under “System,” there is an option to stop charging at 90 percent.
 Nintendo’s description of the setting: “Reduces the system’s usage time on battery power but can help reduce the loss of battery capacity over time.”
 This means the console no longer charges to 100 percent while docked.

 This feature is already known from smartphones.
-Apple was the first manufacturer to develop a dynamic charging system that learns when users unplug their iPhones.
-At night, for example, the iPhone charges only up to 80 percent capacity and fills the remaining 20 percent shortly before waking up.
-Android has supported this feature for several years as well.
+Apple was the first manufacturer to develop a dynamic charging system that learns when users unplug their iPhone.
+At night, for example, the iPhone charges only up to 80 percent capacity and fills the remaining 20 percent just before waking up.
+Android has also supported this feature for several years.

 Also interesting: Users report defective Switch 2 docks